February 23, 2023

 The following are the most common risk factors that may increase a person's risk of developing appendix cancer:

-Age: Appendix cancer is more common in people over the age of 60.
+Age: This disease is more common in people over the age of 60.

-Family history: People with a family history of mesothelioma or other types of cancer may be at an increased risk of developing appendix cancer.
+Family history: People with a family history of mesothelioma or other types of cancer may be at an increased risk of developing this disease.

 Asbestos exposure: Asbestos is a mineral commonly used in construction and other industries.
 Exposure to asbestos may increase the risk of developing mesothelioma, including appendix cancer.